Skip to main content

 Who this helps

-• Coaches developing their practice who want peer support and curated resources.
+• Coaches developing their practice who want curated resources and local-first tools.

-• Practitioners who usually build in the cloud and are now exploring on-premises, where internal certificates and routing are your responsibility.
+• Practitioners exploring on-premises infrastructure where internal certificates and routing are your responsibility.

-• Solo operators and small businesses with a limited budget who want to avoid ongoing cloud fees.
+• Solo operators and small businesses who want to avoid ongoing cloud fees.

 • Builders who care about owning their data and running tools locally.